neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 ..
 Note::
 	In other AOP frameworks, including AspectJ™ and Spring™, the method designator does not exist.
 They rather use a more fine grained approach with designators such as execution, call and cflow.
-As FLOW3 only supports matching to method execution join points anyway, we decided to simplify things by allowing only a more general method designator.
+As TYPO3 Flow only supports matching to method execution join points anyway, we decided to simplify things by allowing only a more general method designator.